-Blood Sugar and Neuropathy in Red Hook NY
+How Is Blood Sugar Linked To Neuropathy in Red Hook NY?

 The Difference Between Type 1 and Type 2 Diabetes?

 To understand the treatment, it is important to have a basic understanding of the disease process.
 Most likely when you hear about diabetes, they are referring to the type 2 variation.
-Type 2 diabetes currently accounts for nearly 95% of all reported cases of diabetes.
-The pathology behind type 2 diabetes is quite different than its counterpart and typically effects people who have reached adolescence or older.
-Type 2 diabetes is largely due to poor dietary habits resulting in the body being unable to process blood sugar due to an insulin resistance.
-As a result, the extra sugar is converted to fat, giving people with type 2 diabetes an overweight or obese appearance.
+Type 2 Diabetes currently accounts for nearly 95% of all reported cases of diabetes.
+The pathology behind Type 2 Diabetes is quite different than its counterpart and typically affects people who have reached adolescence or older.
+Type 2 Diabetes is largely due to poor dietary habits resulting in the body being unable to process blood sugar due to insulin resistance.
+As a result, the extra sugar is converted to fat, giving people with Type 2 Diabetes an overweight or obese appearance.

-In contrast, Type 1 diabetes only accounts for approximately 5% of all the cases of diabetes reported.
-While people with type 2 diabetes have developed an insulin resistance, people suffering from type 1 diabetes fail to make insulin all together.
-As a result Type 1 diabetes is more common in people under the age of 25 and they typically maintain a thin or slim appearance.
+In contrast, Type 1 Diabetes only accounts for approximately 5% of all the cases of diabetes reported.
+While people with Type 2 Diabetes have developed insulin resistance, people suffering from type 1 diabetes fail to make insulin altogether.
+As a result Type 1 Diabetes is more common in people under the age of 25 and they typically maintain a thin or slim appearance.

 What is Diabetic Neuropathy?